-James Peery is vice president for Defense Systems and Assessments (DS&A) at Sandia National Laboratories in Albuquerque, New Mexico.
-DS&A is responsible for developing and integrating advanced science and technology into state-of-the art systems for the National Nuclear Security Administration, the Department of Defense, and other national security agencies.
-Areas of focus include nuclear weapons electronics; integrated military systems; information operations; proliferation assessments; remote sensing and verification; space missions; surveillance and reconnaissance; and science and technology products.
+James served as Sandia’s Vice President for Defense Systems and Assessments from March 2015 to April 2017.
+In this role, he was responsible for developing and integrating advanced science and technology into state-of-the art systems for the National Nuclear Security Administration, the Department of Defense, and other national security agencies.
+Areas of focus included nuclear weapons electronics, integrated military systems, information operations, proliferation assessments, remote sensing and verification, space missions, surveillance and reconnaissance, and science and technology products.

-From April 2010 to March 2015, James was the director of the Information Systems Analysis Center at Sandia.
-In this role, he was responsible for development and application of new information technologies that enable information superiority for national security and critical infrastructure protection customers.
-Prior to this assignment, James was the director of the Computation, Computers, Information and Mathematics (CCIM) Center starting in 2007.
-CCIM is the foundation of Sandia’s research and development activities in high performance computing.
-CCIM contains the Computer Science Research Institute (CSRI), the joint Institute for Advanced Architectures and Algorithms (IAA) with ORNL and the Alliance for Computing at Extreme Scales (ACES) with LANL.
-During this period, James was the program director of the NNSA’s Advanced Simulation and Computing Program (ASC).
+From April 2010 to March 2015, James was Director of Sandia’s Information Systems Analysis Center, responsible for development and application of new information technologies that enable information superiority for customers of Sandia’s national security and critical infrastructure work.
+Prior to that, he directed the Computation, Computers, Information and Mathematics (CCIM) center, which forms the foundation of Sandia’s research and development activities in high performance computing.
+CCIM contains the Computer Science Research Institute, the joint Institute for Advanced Architectures and Algorithms with ORNL, and the Alliance for Computing at Extreme Scales with Los Alamos National Laboratory (LANL).
+During this period, James directed the NNSA’s Advanced Simulation and Computing Program (ASC).

-- Download biography (PDF)
+Download biography (PDF)